-Doctor Who wouldn’t be Doctor Who, without the famous opening title sequence visuals and the strangely futuristic and haunting music.
+Doctor Who wouldn’t be Doctor Who, without the famous opening title sequence crawl and the strangely haunting music.

-Veering somewhere, between the ghostly smokey light show, first seen in Hartnell, Troughton and Pertwee’s era.
-To the the famous ‘time-tunnel’ visual of Pertwee, Baker and finally the star field effect of Davison, Baker, McCoy and McGann’s era.
+Veering somewhere, between the ghostly smokey light show, first seen in Hartnell, Troughton and early Pertwee era.
+To the famous ‘time-tunnel’ visual of later Pertwee, Baker and finally the star field effect of Davison, Baker, McCoy and McGann’s era.

-The original effect of Hartnell’s era, was created by taking a recorded camera image and feeding the image back through the same camera – and creating feedback known as “howling”.
+The original effect of Hartnell’s era, was created by taking a recorded camera image and then feeding image back through the same camera – and creating feedback known as “howling”.

-As the SFX moved on, so did the opening titles, accumulating in 1987 with some of the first CGI opening titles in McCoy’s era of a galaxy and an asteroid field.
+As the SFX moved on, so did the opening titles, accumulating in 1987 with some of the first CGI titles (in McCoy’s era) of a galaxy and an asteroid field.

-After Hartnell’s era – the one thing that remained constant was the appearance of the Doctor’s face to the audience, either semi smiling or winking at the camera.
+After Hartnell’s era – the one thing that remained constant with the opening titles was the appearance of the Doctor’s face to the audience, either semi-smiling or knowingly winking at the camera/audience.

-The Doctor’s afce effect has become a constant, with the titles – up until the series was cancelled in 1989.
+The appeatance of the Doctor’s face has become a constant, with the titles – up until the series was cancelled in 1989.